MicrosoftDocs/sql-docs/docs/connect/jdbc/connecting-using-azure-active-directory-authentication.md

 The following table lists required library dependencies for each authentication mode and driver version.
 Dependencies of dependencies are also required.

 > [!NOTE]
-> In cases where the hotfix for a major release has a different dependency version than its major release, the hotfix is also listed
+> In cases where the hotfix for a major release has a different dependency version than its major release, the hotfix is also listed.

 | Authentication option | Driver versions | Library dependencies |
 |-----------------------|-----------------|----------------------|